rotanov/fefu-mmorpg-protocol/README.md

 Request message MUST contain a single key `action` with a corresponding string value determining required action.
-Each request message MUST be answered with a corresponging response message.
+Each request message MUST be answered with a corresponding response message.

 Response message MUST contain a single key `result` with a corresponding value describing result.